boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-2.md

 ### PERFORMANCE

-Not sure what video I was watching but it had the following line about performance &#8220;Don&#8217;t ever guess.
+Not sure what video I was watching but it had the following line about performance "Don't ever guess.
 You will be wrong.
-Measure.&#8221; In my opinion (whatever that is worth) this is 100% correct.
-If you aren&#8217;t a human compiler/runtime (and if you are why are you reading this?) there is no way you can know what is actually slow in your application.
+Measure."
+In my opinion (whatever that is worth) this is 100% correct.
+If you aren't a human compiler/runtime (and if you are why are you reading this?) there is no way you can know what is actually slow in your application.
 You can guess, and you might be right, but generally its faster to run your application through a profiler and you quite often will be surprised.

 * One example came when I was profiling [http://searchcode.com/][8] and trying to get the result templates to load faster.
 Considering it does all sorts of regex/formatting/etc&#8230; I expected the issue to be string processing.
 What actually turned out to be was a method I was calling to get the root location of the website IE http://searchcode.com/ it was called many times and ate most of the time.
 Simply calling it once and storing the value in a variable decreased page load times by about 30% *